Siphonay/zcellterm/README.md

 rule should be a nubmer between 0 and 255.
 ```

+## Currently supported platforms for automatic terminal size
+* Linux
+* macOS
+* Windows

 ## TODO
 * Let user specify size while using term size by default (only using term size atm)
-* Implement other platforms than Windows and Linux (please contribute!)
+* Implement more platforms (please contribute!)
 * Infinite scrolling mode
 * Let user choose to have a random starting generation
 * Let user start at a specific generation

+## Thanks
+Thank you @AliceDiNunno for testing out macOS compatibility, as well as Hestia and FelixLeTrain on the [Zig Programming Language Discord server](https://discord.gg/zig) for their feedback